thinkinglabs/thinkinglabs.github.io/_drafts/shades-of-conways-law.md

 But, sometimes they give the impression to contradict each other.
 Although, in the end, they all come to the same conclusion.
 Which be times can be particularly confusing.

-In 1979, Yourdon and Constantine rephrased Conway's Law more firmly.
+In 1979, Yourdon and Constantine rephrased Conway's Law more firmly ...

-**Systems are isomorphic to the organisation.**
+**Systems are isomorphic to the Organisation.**

-> The structure of any system designed by an organization is isomorphic to the structure of the organization.
+> The structure of any system designed by an organization is **isomorphic** to the structure of the organization.
 >
-> -- [Structured Design](https://www.goodreads.com/book/show/946145.Structured_Design), Edward Yourdon and Larry L. Constantine, 1979, p363
+> -- Edward Yourdon and Larry L. Constantine, [Structured Design](https://www.goodreads.com/book/show/946145.Structured_Design), 1979, p363

 > **isomorphic** adjective
 >